Daughters of the Desert

 Day 5: Ashgabat – Departure

-- Visa support (Letter of Invitation)
+- Visa support letter

 - Water along the way